How My First Year of Full Time Entrepreneurship Is Going

 • I have the freedom to create my own schedule.
 I don’t have to worry about being confined to a specific morning, afternoon, or evening shift.
 I don’t have to worry about switching schedules with coworkers, I can choose if I want to work weekends or not, I can decide which days I want off, and most importantly I don’t have to be nervous about asking for time off (because I am the decision maker).
 I’ve always been one to value freedom so having the ability to set my own schedule has been true freedom indeed!

 • I have more time to dedicate to my clients.
 When I was working for another company I had very limited time.
-In corporate, I worked during the afternoon which meant that if I had styling clients I would have to style and consult with them before work hours.
-As for my retail clients, not much has changed.
-When I worked a for another company I had breathing room to ship out orders before going into the work place (so it never affected my company’s shipping times).
-Now, I have majority of the day to ship out orders and my private styling clients can set up an appointment with me during the morning, afternoon, and early evening (I love every minute of this!).
+In corporate, I worked during the afternoon which meant that if I had styling clients I would have to style and consult with them before work hours (typically mid morning to noon).
+As for my retail clients, nothing has changed (I’ve always had majority of the day to ship out orders before heading into work so it never affected my company’s shipping times).
+Now I have the best of both worlds!
+I have majority of the day to ship out orders AND my private styling clients can set up an appointment with me during the morning, afternoon, and early evening (I love every minute of this!).

 • I have more opportunities to network.
 This year I have networked more than I have any other year.
-Since I am not working both my job and business simultaneously, I have more time and energy to attend networking events no matter what time of day it is.
-Investing time into these events has definitely contributed to my growth as a business owner and has helped increase my brand awareness and company sales.
+Since I am not working both my job and business simultaneously, I have more time (and energy) to attend networking events no matter what time of day it is.
+Investing time into these events has definitely contributed to my growth as an entrepreneur and has helped increase my brand awareness and company sales.

 Cons

-• Finances.
+• No steady paycheck.
 When I had a job I always knew that I would have a check coming twice a month.
 Now that I am an entrepreneur there are months where I have no income at all.
-Because of this I may have to skip out on events with family and friends, buy Christmas/birthday presents/other gifts at a later time in the year, and I have to limit my vacations.
+Because of this I may have to skip out on events with family and friends, buy gifts at a later time in the year, and limit vacations.

 • Longer work hours.
 In corporate I worked about 8-9 hours a day and did a weekend or two throughout the month.
 When I worked as a visual merchandiser my hours were typically 7-8 hours unless they had asked me to stay over.
 Now I work 12 hours straight for 6 days a week.
-If you asked me a few years ago if I would be able to work 12 hours a day six days a week I would’ve laughed in your face and told you no, but look at me now working it with a smile on my face.
+If you asked me a few years ago if I would be able to work 12 hours a day six days a week I would’ve laughed in your face and told you no, yet here I am doing it with a genuine smile on my face (it’s crazy how situations can change!).

 As you can see there have been some tough times in this journey but honestly I don’t regret a single thing.
-I am so grateful for God, my fiancé, and overall my entire tribe for their support and offering me solutions when I need them the most.
-I am unsure of what other challenges I will face later on this year, but I will have a full report for you next year.
-Thank you for tuning in!
+I am so grateful to God, my fiancé, and my entire community for their unwavering support and offering me advice when I need it the most.
+I am unsure of what other challenges I will face later on this year, but when the time is right I will have an update for you.
+Thanks for tuning in!

 What Was Your First Year of Being a Full Time Entrepreneur Like?

-Okay so now that you know some of the struggles that I have endured, I want to know if you’ve gone through similar issues in your own journey or if you’ve learned anything just by reading my story.
-Either way, I would love to hear what you have to say.
-Comment below and lets chat!
+Okay so now that you know some of the struggles that I’ve faced, I want to know if you’ve gone through similar issues in your own journey as well.
+Chime in with your own experience below.
+I’d love to encourage you!

 Breyana Wright, CPS